 If you spent your whole year working hard and being careful with your money, it's no fun to reach the end of the year and realize you're broke.

 But if you do a little work, you might be able to get through the end-of-year with more money in your wallet than you had to start with!
-Check out these 5 great tips for stopping your finances from freezing!
+Check out these nine great tips for stopping your finances from freezing and learn how to get back on your feet financially!

 1. Manage Family Gift Expectations